 1. In a heavy medium saucepan, combine the sugar and water over medium heat and cook until the sugar dissolves.
 Do not stir or the mixture.
 Swirl the pan occasionally to mix the ingredients.
 Continue to cook over medium heat until the sugar begins to caramelize and the syrup turns brown in color.

-2. Remove pan from the heat and pour in the cream all at once while whisking to incorporate the ingredients.
+2. Remove pan from the heat.
+WARNING: STAND BACK TO AVOID BURNS and pour in the cream all at once while whisking to incorporate the ingredients.
 Set aside the pan and let cool.
 The syrup will thicken as it cools.